 Wolfesbane was a band whose potential had never come to light.
 Although they received mid-range chart placings and critical praise they were unable to translate that into sales.
 The three remaining members briefly formed another band called Stretch.
 Jase Edwards went on to play with The Wildhearts and, later, their frontman's solo band.

-Wolfsbane reformed for touring requests in 2007, starting with the Rock of Ages Fest in Tamworth before joining The Wildhearts as support for a UK tour.
-Other occasional live appearances and tours saw them eventually reform with the original members, including Blaze Bayley, as well as Steve Danger who had joined in 1986, to release a new album Wolfsbane Save the World (2012) after a set of compilations and a live album, Lifestyles of the Broke and Obscure compilation (2001), Howling Mad Shitheads: The Best of Wolfsbane compilation (2009), Did It for the Money EP (2011) and The Lost Tapes: A Secret History (live; 2012).
+Wolfsbane reformed for touring requests in 2007, starting with the Rock of Ages Fest in Tamworth, UK before joining The Wildhearts as support for a UK tour.
+Other occasional live appearances and tours saw them eventually reform with the original members, including Blaze Bayley, as well as Steve Danger who had joined in 1986, to release a new album Wolfsbane Save the World (2012) after a set of compilations and a live album, Lifestyles of the Broke and Obscure compilation (2001), Howling Mad Shitheads: The Best of Wolfsbane compilation (2009).
+Did It for the Money EP (2011), The Lost Tapes: A Secret History (live; 2012) and Go Loco At The Asylum (live; 2018) would follow.

 The line-up has been remarkably stable featuring original members (this is the list that also reflects the reformation membership): Jeff Hateley (bass), Jase "the Ace" Edwards (guitars), Blaze Bayley (vocals), Steve Danger (drums) and past members Throbbin' Robin Baxter (drums), Poo-Poos (Real Name: Amanda Hemmings; drums; 1984-1985), Stakk Smasher (Real Name: Jon Buckingham; drums; 1985-1986).